PandayMoulina/BAIT/README.md

 In total there are 11 features extracted from the 10,000 URL dataset and are stored in 'final_dataset.csv' in the Dataset folder.

-The feature extraction is done in the '(./FeatureExtraction.ipynb/)'.
+The feature extraction is done in the '[Feature Extraction](./FeatureExtraction.ipynb/)'.